10 Best Pressure Washers under $500 of 2022 – Top Picks & Reviews

 While 1,500 PSI isn’t super-powerful, it packs enough punch to handle small-to-midsize tasks.
 And the 1.3 GPM is just what you need for things like patios, cars, and driveways.

 The 1-year warranty is a nice touch, but it can be a little annoying getting the hose to unroll as you work.
 Additionally, the materials aren’t very durable.
 But at this price, this little washer offers a surprising amount of power and versatility.
+For these reasons, even under $500 this is the best pressure washer for the money we have reviewed this year.

 4. Stanley SHP2150 Electric Pressure Washer